 Final exam (10%): Test includes listening (15%), written expressions & grammars (75%) and one essay question (10%).

-(6) Extra Credit (1%)
+(6) Extra Credit (up to 1%)

 Students are encouraged to attend Korean events (will be announced whenever available), watch a Korean movie/TV show, or read written materials, such as Korean book, news column, or internet newspaper.
 Write a review in Korean (20 sentences or more).
 For Korean events, please attach the event ticket or photos.
 0.5% per each review.